Embark on a 14-day West African adventure through Benin, Togo, and Ghana. Discover Voodoo roots, Egungun practices, and slave trade history.

 Accra City Tour

 W.E.B.
 DuBois Center - The W.E.B.
 Du Bois Center in Accra, Ghana, is a cultural institution dedicated to the legacy of W.E.B.
 Du Bois, a prominent African-American civil rights leader, scholar, and Pan-Africanist.
-Located in the heart of Accra, the center honors Du Bois’s contributions to the global struggle for equality and justice.
-The center features a museum and research library housing a collection of Du Bois’s writings, photographs, and personal belongings, providing insight into his life, work, and activism.
-Visitors can explore exhibits highlighting Du Bois’s role in the Pan-African movement, his advocacy for civil rights, and his impact on African-American history and culture.
+Located in the heart of Accra, the center was established to honor Du Bois’s contributions to the global struggle for equality and justice.

-Independence Square - Independence Square in Accra, Ghana, is a landmark of immense historical and cultural importance.
-Also known as Black Star Square, it symbolizes Ghana’s journey to independence and its emergence as a sovereign nation.
-The square features an open space, grandstand, and imposing monuments, with the Independence Arch at its center, adorned with a black star symbolizing Ghana’s freedom and sovereignty.
+Independence Square - Independence Square, located in Accra, Ghana, is a significant landmark that holds immense historical and cultural importance in the country.
+Also known as Black Star Square, it stands as a symbol of Ghana’s journey to independence and its emergence as a sovereign nation.

-James Town - Jamestown, one of Accra’s oldest districts, holds significant historical and cultural importance.
-Named after James Fort, a 17th-century British colonial outpost, Jamestown is a vibrant neighborhood reflecting both its colonial past and lively present.
-The district features narrow streets, colorful buildings, and a bustling atmosphere, home to a diverse community including Ga fishermen, artisans, traders, and residents from various ethnic backgrounds.
+James Town - Jamestown, located in Accra, Ghana, is one of the oldest districts in the city and holds significant historical and cultural importance.
+Named after James Fort, a colonial-era British outpost established in the 17th century, Jamestown is a vibrant and bustling neighborhood that reflects both its colonial past and its vibrant present.

-Accra Arts Centre - The Accra Arts Centre on John Evans Atta Mills High Street in Accra, Ghana, is a bustling marketplace and cultural hub showcasing the vibrant arts and crafts of Ghanaian artisans.
-Located in the city’s heart, it is a dynamic destination where visitors can immerse themselves in Ghana’s rich cultural heritage.
-The Arts Centre features numerous stalls, shops, and galleries offering a diverse array of traditional and contemporary artworks, handicrafts, textiles, jewelry, and souvenirs.
+Accra Arts Centre - The Accra Arts Centre, situated on John Evans Atta Mills High Street in Accra, Ghana, is a bustling marketplace and cultural hub that showcases the vibrant arts and crafts of Ghanaian artisans.
+Located in the heart of the city, it is a vibrant and dynamic destination where visitors can immerse themselves in the rich cultural heritage of Ghana.

 Accra - Aburi

-Aburi Botanical Gardens - The Aburi Botanical Gardens in Aburi, Ghana, are a lush and tranquil oasis in the Akuapim Hills, about 30 kilometers north of Accra.
-Established in 1890, the gardens cover approximately 64 hectares and are renowned for their diverse collection of tropical and sub-tropical plants, scenic landscapes, and serene ambiance.
-Visitors are greeted by towering trees, colorful flower beds, and winding pathways through the lush vegetation.
+Aburi Botanical Gardens - The Aburi Botanical Gardens, located in Aburi, Ghana, are a lush and tranquil oasis nestled in the Akuapim Hills, approximately 30 kilometers north of Accra.
+Established in 1890, the gardens cover an area of approximately 64 hectares and are renowned for their diverse collection of tropical and sub-tropical plants, scenic landscapes, and serene ambiance.

-Accra - Visit the Fantasy Coffins in Accra.
+Accra - Visit the Fantasy coffins in Accra.

 Kakum - Accra

-Kakum National Park - Kakum National Park in the Central Region of Ghana is a biodiverse tropical rainforest reserve offering visitors a unique experience of West Africa’s natural beauty and ecological diversity.
-Established in 1992, the park covers approximately 375 square kilometers and is renowned for its pristine rainforest, diverse wildlife, and elevated canopy walkway.
-The Canopy Walkway, one of the longest and highest in Africa, offers breathtaking views and a rare opportunity to observe wildlife from a bird’s-eye perspective.
+Kakum National Park - Kakum National Park, located in the Central Region of Ghana, is a biodiverse tropical rainforest reserve that offers visitors a unique opportunity to experience the natural beauty and ecological diversity of West Africa.
+Established in 1992, the park covers an area of approximately 375 square kilometers and is renowned for its pristine rainforest, diverse wildlife, and elevated canopy walkway.

-Assin Manso Ancestral Slave River Park - Assin Manso Ancestral Slave River Park in Assin Manso, Ghana, is a historic site memorializing the millions of Africans captured, enslaved, and forcibly transported across the Atlantic during the transatlantic slave trade.
-Located along the Assin Manso River, the park is a place of remembrance, reflection, and reconciliation.
-The “Slave River” is where enslaved Africans were bathed and purified before being sold at nearby slave markets.
-Visitors can walk along the riverbank, reflecting on the site’s solemn significance and paying tribute to those who suffered and died during this dark chapter in history.
+Assin Manso Ancestral Slave River Park - Assin Manso Ancestral Slave River Park, located in Assin Manso, Ghana, is a historic site that serves as a memorial to the millions of Africans who were captured, enslaved, and forcibly transported across the Atlantic Ocean during the transatlantic slave trade.
+Situated along the banks of the Assin Manso River, the park holds significant cultural and historical importance as a place of remembrance, reflection, and reconciliation.

 Accra - Return drive to Accra for last-minute shopping and departure.